ps5-payload-dev/sdk/README.md

 Several artifacts in this repository originate from the [PS5SDK][PS5SDK] project.

 ## Prerequisites
-On Debian-flavored operating systems, you can invoke the following command to install dependencies used by the SDK.
+On Debian-flavored operating systems, you can invoke the following commands to install dependencies used by the SDK.
 ```console
 john@localhost:ps5-payload-dev/sdk$ sudo apt-get update && sudo apt-get upgrade # optional